 The Keystone pipeline is not simply about oil, but also about thousands of jobs (estimated to be 20-40,000 construction and 100,000 indirect jobs) and significant effects on the economy.
-It’s therefore important to analyze the President’s decision to determine if it’s mostly political or based on science and genuine detriments to the environment and to take any appropriate action.
+It’s therefore important to analyze the President’s decision to determine if it’s mostly political or based on science and genuine detriments to the environment, and then to take any appropriate action.

 It’s no secret that the far left is anti-fossil fuel because of what it perceives as unacceptable pollution.
 To this end, the Obama Administration came out with 5 sets of anti-coal regulations which were estimated to cost the United States the loss of over one million jobs.
 In addition, the Environmental Protection Agency (EPA) is zeroing in on anti-fracking regulations to control the utilization of the huge natural gas reserves (over a 100-years worth) in the U.S.; however, the far-left contends that its opposition to the Keystone Pipeline is mainly because of possible leaks from the line.
 In addition, formerEnergy Secretary Chu had stated that it would be desirable to have U.S. gas prices at European levels ($8-10/gallon), so that alternative fuels would be more price-competitive.

 Carbon emissions in the United States have been drastically reduced over the past 50 years.
 Autos emit only a tiny fraction of what they used to.
 Coal-fired power plants have been cleaned up.
 In contrast, China brings on-line two new coal-fired power plants a week and these plants, unlike U.S. plants, emit lots of pollution.
 Air pollution knows no boundaries, so it’s a lot less polluting to the earth for the U.S. to burn its coal rather than for China.